Theater of the Mind

-Theater of the Mind is the sixth studio album by American hip hop recording artist Ludacris.
-It was released in the UK on November 21, 2008 and in the US on November 24, 2008 and on other release dates throughout the world, through Disturbing tha Peace and Def Jam South.
-Ludacris calls the album "theatrical".
+Theater of the Mind is the seventh studio album by American rapper Ludacris.
+It was released in the UK on November 21, 2008, and internationally on November 24, 2008, by Disturbing tha Peace and Def Jam South.
+Ludacris calls the album "theatrical", with guest performers credited as "co-stars".

 Background

 The album was slated for release on October 21, but was pushed back to November 24.
 In April 2008, a song named "Let's Stay Together" appeared on xxlmag.com; supposedly from the new album.
 It is now an iTunes bonus song on the album.
 T.I. appeared on a track called "Wish You Would", produced by DJ Toomp.

-The album cover was released on October 24, 2008 at wemix.com.
+The album cover was released on October 24, 2008, on wemix.com.
 The cover is an homage to Sly and The Family Stone's Life album, which had the band appearing as all the cinemas goers in the picture.
 Ludacris planned on releasing a sequel to this album in 2009.

 Ludacris has been talking to T.I. and Young Jeezy about a tour together.